 March 28, 2022

-Pour-over, solo, drip, French-pressed – however you enjoy your coffee, it may be doing more for you than just getting you going in the morning.
-Drinking coffee may also protect you from a variety of health conditions, so long as it is consumed in moderation.
+Pour-over, solo, drip, French-pressed—however you enjoy your coffee, it may do more than just help you get going in the morning.
+Research suggests that drinking coffee may protect against a variety of health conditions, as long as it’s consumed in moderation.

-For decades, coffee had a poor reputation because of early studies that deemed it a carcinogen and linked it to an increased risk for heart disease.
-Recent research now suggests that drinking coffee, including decaffeinated coffee, may actually provide a variety of health benefits when consumed in moderation.
+For decades, coffee had a poor reputation due to early studies that labeled it a carcinogen and linked it to an increased risk of heart disease.
+But recent research shows that drinking coffee, including decaffeinated coffee, may provide a variety of health benefits when enjoyed in moderation.

 Some of coffee’s health benefits are commonly known, including that it boosts metabolism and increases energy levels.
-Lesser known, but perhaps more important benefits of coffee are that it also:
+But coffee may also deliver lesser-known, but potentially more important advantages for the brain.
+These include:

-Beyond brain health, moderate consumption of coffee also helps reduce the risk of some cancers, type 2 diabetes, and heart disease.
+Beyond brain health, moderate coffee consumption has been linked to reduced risk of some cancers, type 2 diabetes, and heart disease.

-Polyphenols are organic compounds found in the coffee plant.
-They contain anti-inflammatory properties that have the potential to prevent or reduce the risk of certain cancers and other chronic health conditions.
-Some polyphenols may also protect against neurodegenerative diseases, including Alzheimer’s, Parkinson’s, and Huntington’s.
-Consuming polyphenols also may help regulate metabolism, weight, and cell production.
+Polyphenols are organic compounds with anti-inflammatory properties that have the potential to prevent or reduce the risk of certain cancers and other chronic health conditions.
+Some polyphenols may protect against neurodegenerative diseases, including Alzheimer’s, Parkinson’s, and Huntington’s.
+Additionally, polyphenols may also help regulate metabolism, weight, and cellular function.

 Effect of Coffee on Brain